Former UBS bosses face UK grilling on bank standards

-LONDON British lawmakers will this week quiz UBS UBSN.VX investment banking boss Andrea Orcel, former CEO Marcel Rohner and other past and present executives at the Swiss bank as part of their inquiry into industry standards, following a run of scandals that rocked UBS's London arm.
+LONDON Jan 7 British lawmakers will this week quiz UBS investment banking boss Andrea Orcel, former CEO Marcel Rohner and other past and present executives at the Swiss bank as part of their inquiry into industry standards, following a run of scandals that rocked UBS's London arm.

 Past and present executives are set to be asked about standards and culture at UBS.
 In recent years, the bank has also been hit by a $2.3 billion rogue trading loss, massive losses on U.S. sub-prime loans and a damaging tax avoidance row with U.S. authorities.